Do You Want One of the World’s 15 Best Headlamps for Work? Running? Hiking? Caving? Cycling?

 Activities OLight H2R Nova Not So Good for

-- I honestly cannot think of anything except you wouldn’t want to take it on an oil platform, it has no safety rating for explosive environments!
+- I honestly can’t think of anything it isn’t good for except you wouldn’t want to take it on an oil platform, it has no safety rating for explosive environments!

 OLight H2R PROS